Home

 Bargaining Gives You A Useful Temporary Sense Of Control

-It can be very healthy to have a sense of control when your body tells you you have no control.
+It can be very healthy to have a sense of control when your body tells you you have little or no control.

 Often though, bargaining leads you to blame yourself for things that you didn't do wrong.